 We’ll start with this drawing produced by the police of the location known as Robin Hood Hills.

-Robin Hood Hills, was a wooded area, often frequented by children in the area and stretched along a busy service road, found on the other side of the location.
-It had a separate, small wooded area known as Devil’s Den, in which the bodies were located.
-This area had heavy tree coverage and dropped down over 40ft in height, making it out of sight from anyone in the area, as well as had a small, shallow, man made drainage ditch which ran through it, and emptied out into the much deeper 10 Mile Bayou, another body of water that stretched through the region.
+Robin Hood Hills, was a wooded area, often frequented by children in the area and stretched along next to a busy service road.
+It had a separate, smaller area with-in it, which was heavily wooded, known as Devil’s Den.
+Devil’s Den was location in Robin Hood in which the bodies were ultimately located.
+This area had heavy tree coverage and had a path that dropped down over 40ft in height, making it out of sight from anyone in the area, as well as had a small, shallow, man made drainage ditch which ran through it and emptied out into the much deeper 10 Mile Bayou.
+The 10 Mile Bayou itself was another body of water that stretched through the region and separated Robin Hood Hills from the neighborhood next-door to it.
 The ditch had been made for run off from the field near-by, which at one time was a wheat field according to the drawing.

 This drawing also show’s the entrances to the crime scene, as well as all of the trails leading through it.
 Of these trails, at least one was made by police in order to removed the bodies of the victims from the woods.
-There were really only two location that one enter into Devil’s Den.
-One located towards the dead end near the neighborhood on the other side of Robin Hood Hills, which requires you to walk over a bridge made out of a large pipe.
+There were really only two location that one could enter into Devil’s Den.

 This is the dead end.